Enhancing Generalist Skills – Yorkshire and the Humber (enhance)

 The programme is offered on a geographical basis to allow local networks to be formed, and to allow training to focus on the local population needs.

-Most people will need to commit about 4 hours a week to cover the programme, although this learning can be taken as deeply or as broadly as you wish.
-There are seven modules, each lasting seven weeks.
-Six are core modules, and the seventh is an applied module with a choice of topics.
+In this latter case, six modules are core and the seventh is an applied module.
 There are fixed points at the beginning and end of each module to allow the cohort to learn together, with flexible, guided self-learning in between.

 The programme is free to participants; it is funded from the public purse by NHS England.